 Eltringham Law Group can assist you in getting compensated for your damages.
 We will make the process as stress-free as possible.
-We will tell you the average settlement for wrongful death, so you know exactly what you stand to recover.
+We will tell you the wrongful death lawsuit settlements average in Florida, so you know exactly what you stand to recover.

 What Type of Damages Can You Recover in a Wrongful Death Lawsuit?